 Choose “No, I have never.” or “Yes, I have.”.

-- 13069VotesOops!
+- 28320VotesOops!
 Seems like something went wrong.
 Reloading might help.

 New kid on the block

-There aren't any announced plans to bring the Pocophone F1 to the US yet, but it will be available in other regions like India and Europe.
-Storage configurations include 64 GB, 128 GB and 256 GB, priced between about $300 - $400 in each market.
+There aren't any announced plans to officially bring the Pocophone F1 to the US yet, but it will be available in other regions like India and Europe.
+If you're in the states, however, you can buy the device unlocked on Amazon.
+The 64 GB version currently costs $374, and the 128 GB version costs $399.

 Colors include Rosso Red, Steel Blue, and Graphite Black in addition to the premium Armored Edition with kevlar.
-These are truly competitive prices that will give a hard time not only to Poco's main competitor, OnePlus (whose philosophy is quite similar), but also to Xiaomi itself and its other devices.
+These are truly competitive prices that will make it difficult not only for Poco's main competitor OnePlus (whose philosophy is quite similar), but also to Xiaomi itself and its other devices.

 The front houses the large 6.18" IPS display with a resolution of 1080x2246 pixels and a display ratio of 18.7:9 due to the presence of a large notch.
 Seen from the front, it may remind you a lot of the Xiaomi Mi 8, a smartphone that probably has many components in common with the Pocophone F1.
 The screen is protected by Gorilla Glass, but the version has not been specified.